Cozy and simple baked maple apple cinnamon oatmeal! The perfect healthy, yet sweet, breakfast!

 For the apples:

-- 1 apple, peeled and sliced into 1/4” thick slices, then sliced in half again width-wise
+- 1 apple, sliced into 1/4″ thick slices, then sliced in half again width-wise (option to peel the apple)

-- 2 tsp butter (sub coconut oil for dairy free)
+- 1 tbsp butter (sub coconut oil for dairy free)

 - 1 tsp cinnamon